Letter to Self: Your number one goal is to write!

 Don’t ask about the published works.
 Ask about the work-in-progress.

-I became serious about publication of fiction back in 2013, starting the process about learning everything that I can about what it was really going to take to publish fiction.
+I became serious about publishing of fiction back in 2013, starting the process about learning everything that I can about what it was really going to take to publish fiction.
 In 2015, I chose to retrain as an editor.
 And every single day since I opened up for business, there has been this underlining doubt.

 How can I prove that I know what I'm talking about when I'm haven't got the proof in the pudding?

 Every time I encounter a writer who is focused on books that I've published, I find myself in a position where I have to defend my choices, which is something I shouldn't have to do.
-And when I get accused of being a hack because very few of my clients are published, I get defensive of my clients and want to go in for the attacks.
+And when I get accused of being a hack because very few of my clients are published, I get defensive of my clients and want to go in for the attack.

 I thought I had come to terms with my demons and had developed strategies to get past them so I could do my job.
 However, a recent interaction via Instagram brought all the insecurities flooding back, making me question all of my choices—yet again.